Digital privacy: The economic value of data

 According to Alessandro Acquisti, Curtis Taylor and Liad Wagman in The Economics of Privacy (2015), individual data can be seen as having two types of value: a commercial value and a private value.
 The fact that data is collected can have both positive and negative effects, and can cause a violation of privacy and a monetary cost.
-As per Acquisti, Taylor, and Wagman, there are further and further concerns about the progress of collecting data as data analysis becomes increasingly more efficient.
+As per Acquisti, Taylor, and Wagman, there are further concerns about the progress of collecting data as data analysis becomes increasingly more efficient.

 Regulations such as the EU Data Protection Directive, the U.S. Children's Online Privacy Protection Act, and many more are being put in place; however, the IT industry is always evolving and requires the users to be empowered and focus on self-management of the online privacy.
 As such, it is very important for the lawmakers to continue focusing on the right balance between the use of the internet and the economics of privacy.